ceejbot/ceejbot.github.com/resume.md

 2002-2009: Device applications in Java.
 Did user interface design and implementation.
 Developed under CPU & memory constraints.
 Rewrote the address book application to increase performance while reducing memory footprint.
 Architected & implemented an MMS (Multimedia Messaging Service).
 Implemented an MP3 and video player app with features like on-the-fly playlist management, m3u playlist import, and smooth integration with the cellphone.

 2001: As sole engineer, designed & implemented the Hiplog mobile blogging system in 2 months, in Python with Medusa.
 The site ran without incident or intervention for 3 years before being superseded by a PHP site written by external contractors.
-Features a flexible configuration that can split off services onto separate hosts to handle increasing load.
+Featured a flexible configuration that could split off services onto separate hosts to handle increasing load.

 2000-2001: Implemented the first version of Danger's web applications in Tcl under AOLServer.
 As technical lead of a small team, reimplemented the apps as a PHP front-end communicating via XML-RPC to a Perl database proxy.
-Wrote the email, calendar, and address book applications, as well as a framework for the other applications.
+Wrote the email, calendar, and address book applications, as well as a framework for the other applications and an early-era simple ORM.
 Also implemented pieces of the proxy layer that mediates communications among the database, the web applications, and the Danger device.
 This was an early-era web application with minimal Javascript interaction; the hot technology of the time was CSS layout.

 ### WebTV/Microsoft
 Sept 1997 - May 2000